SULeimanV/C35-BootLogo-changer/README.md

 2',3' Or use precompiled files like in points 2 and 3.
 ---------------
+Original logo.bin with maximum size in the repository

 _Please, you can send your logo.bin here to learn it_